-Here are the 6 things Debbie, or any other borrower, should look at before deciding which type of financing to pursue.
+Here are the top five things you should look at before deciding which type of financing to pursue.

 CARD SEARCH: Compare balance transfer credit cards now.

-Many balance transfer offers include a one-time fee, which can add up to about 3% to 5% of the total you want to transfer, says Thomas Nitzsche, a certified credit counselor and spokesman for ClearPoint Credit Counseling Solutions based in Atlanta.
+Many balance transfer offers include a one-time fee, which can add up to about 3% to 5% of the total debt transfer, says Thomas Nitzsche, a communications lead at Money Management International.

 Use a debt consolidation calculator to see which option is cheaper for you.